hlissner/emacs-solaire-mode/README.md

   <img src="praise.jpg" width="100%" />
 </a>

-`soliare-mode` is inspired by editors who visually distinguish code-editing windows from sidebars, popups, terminals, ecetera.
-It changes the background of file-visiting buffers (and certain aspects of the UI) to make them easier to distinguish from other, not-so-important buffers.
+`solaire-mode` is an aesthetic plugin that helps visually distinguish file-visiting windows from other types of windows (like popups or sidebars) by giving them a slightly different -- often brighter -- background.

 Praise the sun.